harshubhasky/Chip_Design/README.md

                      vi) Antenna Diode Insertion
                      vii) Routing: Global and Detailed

-9. Logic Equivalance Check(LEC) [Tool → Yosys]: Since some of the previous steps such as *clock tree synthesis* and *post-placement
+5. Logic Equivalance Check(LEC) [Tool → Yosys]: Since some of the previous steps such as *clock tree synthesis* and *post-placement
    optimization* would have edited the *netlist*, we now have to make sure that the final design is still equivalent to the original netlist we generated at the synthesis stage.

-10.
+6. Detailed Routing [Tool → TritonRoute]

+7. Post-Layout RC Extraction and STA and Physical Verification [Tool → OpenSTA, magic, netgen]

+8. GDS generation for fabrication